stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): As late as the instructor permits?
 - Question (akumar30-stat6250): Do weekly quizzes allow late attempts?
 - Answer (ilankham−stat6250): No.
+- Question (hhu9−stat6250): If some mistakes have been made in quiz, do we have one more chance to resubmit it?

 [Course Structure Quiz, Problem 8]